Speak & Spell: LLM-Driven Controllable Phonetic Error Augmentation for Robust Dialogue State Tracking: Method

 In this step, we augmented the overall utterance by introducing general ASR errors.
 We began by constructing example sets for in-context learning, utilizing an open-source audio dataset \cite{ardila-etal-2020-common}.
 From this dataset, we randomly selected 300 hours of audio along with their corresponding gold transcripts ($g$) and transcribed the audio using an off-the-shelf ASR model (e.g., Whisper-base \cite{whisper}) to obtain the erroneous transcriptions ($e$).
 We denote this example dataset as $DB = \{(g_1, e_1), \ldots, (g_I, e_I)\}$.

-Next, we augment the overall utterance level of $u$ by guiding the LLM using examples retrieved from $DB$ based on audio similarity (see Figure ~\ref{fig:method}, Step 1).
-To calculate audio similarity, we converted the characters to phonemes using the International Phonetic Alphabet (IPA) \footnote{ \url{https://pypi.org/project/eng-to-ipa/}} and then computed the similarity between the phonemized $u$ and $DB$.
-After selecting the $k$ examples, we concatenated the instructions, examples, and $u$ into a single prompt and provided it to the LLM.
-This process resulted in the overall ASR-errored user utterance $\dot{u}$.
+Next, we inject errors into $u$ by prompting the LLM with in-context examples.
+We retrieved ($g$, $e$) pairs from the database ($DB$) based on phonetic similarity between $u$ and $g$ (Figure~\ref{fig:method}, Step 1).
+To compute phonetic similarity, we converted the characters of both $u$ and $g$ into phonemes using the International Phonetic Alphabet (IPA), and calculated similarity using a frequency-based retrieval \footnote{We used BM25\cite{bm25}, a retrieval model based on term frequency.
+While neural retrievers (e.g., DPR\cite{DPR}) could be applied, we opted for a frequency-based method, as neural models tend to capture semantic similarity.}.
+After selecting the top-$k$ ($g$, $e$) pairs, we concatenated the instruction, in-context examples, and $u$ into a single prompt and provided it to the LLM.
+This process results in the overall ASR-errored user utterance, denoted as $\dot{u}$.
 Concretely, $\dot{u}$ can be obtained by

+where $\oplus$ denotes concatenation, and we set $k=3$ throughout our experiments.
+Retrieved examples are provided in Appendix~\ref{app:EPA_retreive}.